dlepex/actorish4j/README.md

 Enqueuer is the most basic (and the most useful) form of actor-like entity.

-Enqueuer implements multiple-producer single-consumer pattern, anyone can offer message to the Enqueuer, but only single consumer can read (poll) the queue.
+Enqueuer implements the multiple-producer single-consumer pattern: anyone can offer message to the Enqueuer, but only the single consumer can read (poll) the queue.

 All other actor-like entities in this lib are implemented on top of the Enqueuer.